patternhelloworld/docker-blue-green-runner/README.md

 ## How to Start with a Java Spring-Boot Sample (Local).
+- Check the port number 8200 available before getting this started.

 ```shell
 # First, as the sample project requires MySQL8, run it separately.
 # You can use your own MySQL8 Docker or just clone "https://github.com/Andrew-Kang-G/docker-my-sql-replica"